-Ameerah Khadaroo is a lecturer on the BSc Psychology of Fashion at LCF and also supervises dissertations on the MSc Applied Psychology in Fashion.
+Ameerah Khadaroo is a lecturer on the BSc Psychology of Fashion at LCF and also teaches and supervises dissertations on the MSc Applied Psychology in Fashion.
 After studying for a BSc in Psychology and MSc in Applied Child Psychology, she completed her PhD in Developmental Psychology and Well-being.
-In this interview, Ameerah tells us what she enjoys the most about being an academic and explains how students of the BSc are contributing to the course and various research fields in psychology.
+In this interview, Ameerah tells us what she enjoys the most about being an academic and explains how students from the BSc are contributing to the course and various research fields in psychology.

 “After my whole journey, I’m quite happy and privileged that I am now working at LCF because I have the chance and the platform to use my passion for fashion in the context of psychology.”